ToshioCP/Rake-tutorial-for-beginners-en/sec7.md

    0.000130   0.000031   0.980284 (  0.271294)
 ```

-The first row is the execution time when the task method was invoked sequentially and the second row is the one when the task was invoked concurrently.
+The first row is the execution time when the tasks were invoked sequentially (Rakefile1) and the second row is the one when the tasks were invoked concurrently (Rakefile2).
 Both finishes in an instant, so you may feel there is no difference.
 But `Rakefile2` was two times faster than `Rakefile1` as the results above.

-In order to use multitasking, it is necessary that each task does not interfere.
 You can expect speed improvements in the multitask method if you organize your tasks well and avoid interference.

 #### TestTask class